 At the core of the design is an AWS WAF web ACL that acts as central inspection and decision point for all incoming requests.
-The protective functions that you choose to activate determine the custom rules that are added to your web ACL.
+The protective functions that you choose to activate determine the WAF rules that are added to your web ACL.
 The labels of the WAF rules in the architecture diagram don’t reflect the priority level of the rules.

 A. AWS managed rules

 This set of AWS Managed Rules provides protection against exploitation of a wide range of common application vulnerabilities or other unwanted traffic.

 B. & C. Manual IP lists

 This component creates two specific AWS WAF rules that allow you to manually insert IP addresses that you want to allow or deny.
 You can also configure IP retention and remove expired IP addresses from these IP lists.

 D. & E. SQL injection and XSS

 The solution configures two AWS WAF rules that are designed to protect against common SQL injection or XSS patterns in the URI, query string, or body of a request.

 F. HTTP flood

 This component helps protect against attacks that consist of a large number of requests from a particular IP address, such as a web-layer distributed denial-of-service (DDoS) attacks or a brute-force login attempt.
 You can set a quota that defines the maximum number of incoming requests allowed from a single IP address within a default five-minute period.

 G. Scanners and probes